-Based upon the identified types, volume and use of goods and services by the Town, the Purchasing Department may issue RFB/RFP's to create an approved vendor "call list", subject to applicable state and federal regulations.
-A vendor may remain on the call list for up to 3 years without renewal of the RFB/RFP.
+Based upon the identified types, volume and use of goods and services by the Town, the Purchasing Department may issue Request for Bids (hereinafter "RFB"/Request for Proposals (hereinafter "RFP's")to create an approved vendor "call list", subject to applicable state and federal regulations.
+A vendor may remain on the call list for up to three (3) years without renewal of the RFB/RFP.
 The call list may be utilized in accordance with this policy for the purpose of awarding contracts to vendors without additional bidding requirements.
 Examples of these types of services may include, but are not limited to:

-- 1. Engineering and Architectural services
+- 1. Engineering and Architectural services;

-- 2. Equipment rental
+- 2. Equipment rental;

-- 3. Supplies (maintenance, custodial, education, other)
+- 3. Supplies (maintenance, custodial, education, other);

-- 4. Snowplowing
+- 4. Snowplowing;

-- 5. Tree work
+- 5. Tree work;

-- 6. Ground maintenance supplies
+- 6. Ground maintenance supplies;

-7. Other professional or consulting services (legal, nurses, occupation therapy physical therapy, education consultants etc.)
+- 7. Other professional or consulting services (legal, nurses, occupation therapy physical therapy, education consultants etc.); and,

-8. Remediation Services
+- 8. Remediation Services